-- Is Vietnam Expensive to Travel To?
+- Is Vietnam Expensive?

-- About My Vietnam Trip
+- About My Trip

-- Vietnam Trip’s Total Cost: $1,251
+- Total Trip Cost: $1,251

-- Cost Breakdown by City in Vietnam
+- Cost Breakdown by City

 - Do You Need Cash in Vietnam?

-Is Vietnam Expensive to Travel To?
+Is Vietnam Expensive To Travel To?

-🎒 A budget traveler can expect to spend approximately $30 per day or $210 for one week of travel in Vietnam, excluding flights.
+Budget travelers can expect to spend approximately $30 per day or $210 for one week of travel in Vietnam, excluding flights.